cliosight/cliosight_templates/Overview.md

 A job executes SQL queries at intervals for performing an ETL operation.

 ### Example of a Job - Managing free tier users of a SaaS platform <a name="job_example"></a>
 Let's consider a simple application that notifies trial users of a SaaS product.
-Marketing admins need to send notifications everyday through email.
+Marketing professionals need to send notifications everyday through email.

 ### Workflow <a name="workflow"></a>
 Data analysis can provide pointers for fine-tuning a design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in production with high-quality datasets.
 Every component in Cliosight can be created instantly in external applications.
 Being able to create a workflow by combining repetitive tasks using a simple JSON definition can speed up a project that is backed by deep insights from data.